Portobello Road – which runs straight through the Notting Hill area – is home to one of the best-loved street markets in London.

 This post provides information about when you can visit, how to get there, and the history of the marketplace.

-The Portobello Road Market is open every day of the week, so you can visit just about anytime you wish.
+The Portobello Road Market is open every day of the week, so you can visit just about any time you wish.

 However, it should be noted that some shops such as the antiques and bric-a-brac stalls are only open on Saturdays.

-This is arguably the best day of the week to visit as the market is in full swing.
+Saturday is arguably the best day of the week to visit as the market is in full swing.